pu2clr/PIC16F/projects/19-74HC151_DIGITAL_MULTIPLEXER/PIC12F675/README.md

 # PIC12F675 and 74HC151 MULTIPLEXER

-**UNDER  IMPROVEMENTS...**

-This folder showcases the processing of analog readings from various sensors using the PIC12F675 and the 74HC151 multiplexer.
+This folder showcases the processing of analog or digital readings from various sensors using the PIC12F675 and the 74HC151 multiplexer.

 ## Content